chiefmurph/MAUC/README.md

 git checkout master
 git merge style

 2. Select the `master` branch from the drop-down box at the top towrd the left.
+This will "check out" `master`.
+All changes on your development branch must be `committed` before you can switch branches.
+Then click the "Compare" button and under "Recent branches" click the name of the development branch you are working on (e.g., "Tweak Readme").